wongprom/sp/README.md

 # SP - Project

-Smaller projects that displays all Houses from Game of Thrones
+Smaller project that displays all Houses from Game of Thrones

 ## Getting Started